Our Functional Medicine Doctors and Clinicians

 Nicole has a passion for helping others improve their health using nutrition and functional medicine.
 She has over 15 years of customer service experience; she has worked everywhere from health food stores to the emergency room of a veterinary hospital (and many places in between).

 Nicole has a Bachelor’s Degree from the University of Colorado and a Nutrition Consultant certificate from Bauman College.

 In addition to her studies, Nicole learned a lot about nutrition and lifestyle from her own health challenges.
 Nothing has helped her more than eating a Real Food/Paleo style diet.
 She wholeheartedly believes that food can nourish and heal.
 She loves researching and learning more about nutrition, cooking new recipes and geeking out about food in general.

 Nicole lives in sunny Colorado with her husband and dog.
 In her free time she enjoys time outdoors, rock climbing, reading and spending time with friends and family.

-Laila Remishevskiy, Patient Service Coordinator
+Laila Remishevskiy, Patient Care Coordinator